-11. Capital disclosures:
+10. Capital risk management:

+The Plan defines its capital as the net assets available for benefits.
 The main objective of the defined benefit component of the Plan is to ensure the security of the promised pension benefits under the Plan.
 The primary investment objective of the defined contribution component of the Plan is to permit members to accumulate assets within the Plan in order to provide an appropriate level of retirement income, considering contribution rates under the Plan and the member's individual investment objectives and risk tolerances.
 The Plan fulfils its primary objective by adhering to specific investment policies outlined in its Statement of Investment Policies and Procedures (the "SIPP"), which is reviewed annually by the Pension Committee.
+The SIPP states investment objectives, guidelines and benchmarks used in investing the capital of the Plan, permitted categories of investment, asset-mix diversification and rate of return expectations.
 The Plan manages net assets available for benefits by engaging knowledgeable investment managers who are charged with the responsibility of investing existing funds and new funds (current year's employer contributions) in accordance with the approved SIPP.
+The SIPP was last amended effective July 1, 2013.
+There is no change in the manner in which the capital is managed in the current year.

 Although there are no regulatory requirements relating to the level of net assets available for benefits, the funding to be maintained by the defined benefit component of the Plan is determined through triennial actuarial valuations.
+More details on employer contributions that were paid during the year can be found in note 5.
+Contributions past due as of June 30, 2014 are presented as contributions receivable on the Statement of Net Assets Available for Benefits.

-The Plan is required to file fund financial statements with the Financial Services Commission of Ontario.
+The Plan is required to file fund financial statements with the Financial Services Commission of Ontario annually.